West Virginia Public Broadcasting: Translators

 On June 1, 2016, West Virginia Public Broadcasting announced a plan to shut down five of its translators — W07DN-D, W08EE-D, W09CT-D, W30CO-D, and W41AO — due to state budget cuts and changes in viewing habits.
 All five translators were originally planned to be taken silent for a year in order to determine a long-term plan.
 Operations on W08EE-D (Martinsburg) and W30CO-D (Wheeling) resumed on August 10, 2016, while the licenses for W07DN-D (Wardensville), W09CT-D (Mathias), and W41AO (Hampshire) were surrendered to the FCC for cancellation on May 26, 2017.

+NOTE: W28DR-D is an anomaly in which that translator is based within the Clarksburg-Fairmont market while translating the generating Grandview/Beckley station.